 Try to keep track of general developments across the business world: new deals, changing international legislation and emerging global markets.
-Right now can you tell me whether the economy in Brazil is going up or down, how will the new EU rules on data protection affect the way you companies store and use customers details?
-This is the sort of thing you should have an opinion.
-You need to be able to demonstrate that you understand the wider political and economic implications of a transaction or case - in other words, you know what is happening in the wider world outside your university.
+Right now, can you tell me whether the economy in Brazil is going up or down?
+How will the new EU rules on data protection affect the way you companies store and use customers' details?
+This is the sort of thing you should have an opinion on.
+You need to be able to demonstrate that you understand the wider political and economic implications of a transaction or case – in other words, you know what is happening in the wider world outside your university.

 6. Organisational skills

-once you become a qualified lawyer you are going to be very busy.
+Once you become a qualified lawyer you are going to be very busy.
 You will be going to court, drafting contracts, meeting clients, networking to gain new business, conferences to attend and new cases and law to keep up with.
-If you can show that you can arrange your time to juggle different activities this is a very positive sign tour law company.
-Mentioning any events you’ve helped organise or your membership of a society committee is a great way to demonstrate that you possess these skills.
+If you can show that you can arrange your time to juggle different activities, this is a very positive sign to a law company.
+Mentioning any events you’ve helped organise, or your membership of a society committee, is a great way to demonstrate that you possess these skills.

 7. Passion for the law firm